Win Your Instagram: 15 Great Asheville Photo Spots

 7. At a funky retail spot

 Downtown is full of retail therapy opportunities: for clothes, accessories, housewares, art, books, and of course rubber pug dog masks.
-Thanks to @lexi_rae89 for helping keep Asheville weird.
+Thanks to @lexi_rae_sunshine for helping keep Asheville weird.

 8. With some local art

-You probably don’t have as much personality as this little ballerina, but the statues in front of U.S. Cellular Center and just down the street in front of Malaprop’s, our award-winning indie bookstore/cafe, are fun selfie spots.
+You probably don’t have as much personality as this little ballerina, but the statues in front of Harrah's Cherokee Center - Asheville and just down the street in front of Malaprop’s, our award-winning indie bookstore/cafe, are fun selfie spots.
 Asheville is covered in street art and graffiti, like the trompe-l’oeuil mural below on Walnut Street.
 Stroll downtown (especially Chicken Alley) and/or West Asheville for strong, vibrant work from Asheville street artists.

 9. With some art you just made